PLCs for Beginners: An introductory guide to building robust PLC programs with Structured Text

 Book Description

-As smart factories and advanced technology become more prevalent, the demand for PLC programmers with expertise beyond ladder logic is growing.
-This book introduces a new approach to PLC programming, preparing you for future challenges by exploring automation programming through computer science and text-based programming.
-The book begins by exploring the basic components of PLCs and how they integrate with other modules, giving you a clear understanding of system functionality.
-As you progress, you'll delve into PLC program execution, learning about flow and essential components for effective programming.
-Next, you'll understand program design with pseudocode and flowcharts, vital for planning programs.
-You'll then explore Boolean logic intricacies, harnessing logical functions and truth tables for precise control statements.
-Later, you'll delve into structured text, gaining a comprehensive grasp of syntax and features crucial for efficient programming.
-The journey continues with a focus on advanced topics like cybersecurity in PLC systems and leveraging generative AI (GenAI), such as ChatGPT, to enhance productivity.
-By the end of this book, you’ll be able to design real-world projects using pseudocode and flowcharts, and implement those designs in structured text.
+With the rise of smart factories and advanced technology, the demand for PLC programmers with expertise beyond ladder logic is surging.
+Written by M.T.
+White, a seasoned DevOps engineer and adjunct CIS instructor, this guide offers insights from the author’s extensive experience in PLC and HMI programming across industries.
+This book introduces a fresh approach to PLC programming, preparing you for future automation challenges through computer science and text-based programming.
+Starting with the basic components of PLCs and their integration with other modules, this book gives you a clear understanding of system functionality and helps you master PLC program execution by learning about flow and essential components for effective programming.
+You'll understand program design with pseudocode and flowcharts, vital for planning programs, and cover Boolean logic intricacies, harnessing logical functions and truth tables for precise control statements.
+The book gives you a comprehensive grasp of Structured Text, its syntax and features crucial for efficient programming.
+The book also focuses on advanced topics like cybersecurity in PLC systems and leveraging generative AI (GenAI), such as ChatGPT, to enhance productivity.
+By the end of this book, you’ll be able to design real-world projects using pseudocode and flowcharts, and implement those designs in Structured Text.

 What you will learn